Williserver/Tiers/readme.md

 A fundamental feature of Minecraft is resource management.
 Restrictive world borders are often used for this feature, but they often lead a stale, overcrowded as the population increases.
 What if world borders grew with the server?
 And what if they did it in a fun way?
 Enter Tiers!

 Tiers rewards players for joining by unlocking new worldborder "tiers" when admin-specified player thresholds are met.
-For instance, the first time that twenty players get on a server concurrently, a new tier might be unlocked, permanently increasing the world border!
+For instance, when twenty players get on a server, a new tier might be unlocked, permanently increasing the world border!
 Early members are rewarded with a rank to commemorate their longevity, and everyone gets to experience that first-day rush of discovery again -- on the very same server!

 ## Configuration
+### onlineOnlyPlayers
+Whether Tiers should measure only *concurrent* online connections (onlineOnlyPlayers = true) or all unique joins (onlineOnlyPlayers = false).
+#### Default: false.

 ### tierInterval
 This option controls how many players need to join concurrently, per tier, to unlock the next tier.
 Whenever currentTier * tierInterval players join, a new server tier is unlocked and the world border expands!

-Importantly, TierInterval measures *concurrent connections*, not total unique logins.

 #### Default: 10
 By default, Tiers are unlocked in intervals of 10 players.
 This can be changed in config.yml.